 The Madikeri Dasara Image credits: Wikipedia Coorg, one of the best hill stations in South India, is another popular destination for tourists to visit to celebrate the Dussehra festival.
 Also known as Madikeri Dasara, celebrations begin with traditional dances and karaga rituals.
 The rituals are dedicated to the Goddess Draupadi, wife of the Pandavas.
-The celebration takes place all night on the ninth day to welcome the final tenth day.
-Preparation for the Madikeri dasara begins 3 months in advance and locals participate in this 100 year tradition.
+The celebration takes place all night on a ninth day to welcome the final tenth day.
+Preparation for the Madikeri Dasara begins 3 months in advance and locals participate in this 100-year tradition.

 Best days to visit during Dussehra: 9 and 10 are the most auspicious days and take full control of the levels of the celebrations.

 Key attractions : exhibitions of local artists in a crazy parade, high-tech mechanical figures of gods, goddesses, and demons, the explosion of dance and music through loudspeakers, and the procession that runs through the city.

 Best places to stay : Notting Hill, Gowri Nivas, Leisure Vacations Woodstock Villa, and Hotel Mayura Valley View are some of the best options